avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile/README.md

 Note the tab character on the second line preceding the command.

-The target's in our dependency graph correspond to the object files (`intmath.o` and `testintmath.o`) and the executable (`testintmath`).
-We create a rule for each.
+Our dependency graph has theee targets: the executable testintmath, and the object files testintmath.o and intmath.o.
+This results in a makefile with three rules.
 Here is the complete Makefile for our program:

 ```makefile
 testintmath: testintmath.o intmath.o